Super Duper Chris Cooper, talking about Super Duper Stuff, on Super Duper Stuff!

 Moving into the second edition of X-Wing they’re looking like beasts once again (YAY), and I think that’s partly due to something that happened to them in another medium.

 Its first appearance showed it to be a decent improvement over the TIEs of the time, but still nothing crazy.
-Later appearances in its improved ‘Elite’ guise blew me and the Rebels away.
-This ship could have completely wrecked the nascent Rebellion had it been allowed to continue.
+Later appearances in its improved ‘Elite‘ guise blew me and the Rebels away.
+Had it got to full production, this ship alone would have beaten the Rebellion.
 Ultimately the factory producing the ship was destroyed at huge cost to both the Empire and the Rebellion in what was in some ways the culmination of the whole show.
 It may not have been around for long, but it made an impact.
 I loved the show but this extra touch was so special to me.

-From the Y-Wing to the Eta-2, the the Star Wars starfighter aesthetic grabbed hold of me at a young age.
-But the TIE/D Defender will always be Super Duper to me.
+From the Y-Wing to the Eta-2, the Star Wars starfighter aesthetic grabbed hold of me at a young age.
+But the TIE Defender will always be Super Duper to me.